sWalbrun/filament-regex-import/README.md

 ### Relating models

 Call hooks for relating found models.
-The hooks will get called in case **all** defined models have been found
+The hooks will get called in case **all** hooks arguments models have been found

 ```php
 public function relatingClosures(): Collection